COVID-19 Effects On The Economy – Market Outlook For August 2020

 Solid Earnings and Another Positive Month, Despite A Terrible Economy

 The stock market and the economy are not the same thing and this recession has borne out that statement emphatically.
+In this month’s market outlook we will look at several aspects of COVID-19 effects on the economy.
 Q2 GDP marked the single worst quarter for the economy in history.
 Unemployment touched levels not seen since the great depression and still hovers above the worst levels of the great recession of 2008.
 With this backdrop, the NASDAQ has hit all-time highs and the S&P sits not far from its own record.
 While expectations for a V-shaped recovery have been the primary force behind the rally, returns in July received a boost from better than expected earnings, especially in FAANGM stocks (Facebook, Apple, Amazon, Netflix, Google, and Microsoft).

 These companies represent a rapidly increasing share of the overall stock market and for good reason based on recent results.
 The highlight came from Amazon, which posted blowout second quarter results as earnings per share came in at $10.30 per share vs. expectations of $1.46 and revenue rose to $88.9B vs. expectations of $81.6B.
 The rest of the FAANGM also posted strong results with only Netflix missing on earnings, but more than making up for it with a revenue beat and strong net-new-subscribers.
 With about a third of companies in the S&P500 having reported earnings, revenues are 3% ahead of expectations and earnings are beating by 13.5%.